Fairfield Museum Exhibitions Commemorating the 250th Anniversary of the Declaration of Independence

 After Fairfield’s Burning by the British in 1779, many residents were given land in the Western Reserve, known as the Firelands.
 Along with others across Connecticut, some pulled up stakes and moved to create a new life in the Ohio “wilderness,” linking those two areas of the country for generations to come.
 This fascinating exhibition tells the stories of those who left Fairfield behind and what they discovered.

-Eat, Drink, and Start a Revolution!
-Taverns and the American Revolution
+Eat, Drink & Start a Revolution!
+Fairfield's Taverns

 Colonial taverns were more than just places to eat and drink—they were vital community hubs and news outlets.
 Distinguished visitors including George Washington, Thomas Jefferson, and Abigail Adams stopped at local taverns like Samuel Penfield’s near the Town Green, known today as Sun Tavern.
 By the late 1700s, taverns helped cultivate the growing resistance against the British Crown and galvanized support for American independence.
 In the years after the Revolution, taverns hosted meetings where residents refined and nurtured democratic ideas and created new forms of Town government.